SocietyPro/playbook/src/markdown/devops.md

     cd Cambrian-src/scripts/build
     build-windows.bat
 ### Distribute Windows Binaries

+Our Grunt distribution script does a number of tasks:
+* Find version number
+* Build installer
+* Generate a json metadata file with hash
+* Update current-releases.json and historical-releases.json
+* Compile a new index.html

 ####Build Windows Installer

     cd ../dist
-    distribute-windows.bat
+    npm install
+    grunt

 You're done!
-Your new installer is located at `Cambrian-src/dist/sopro-0.1.7.4.exe`.
+Your new installer is located at `Cambrian-src/releases/sopro-<version>.exe`.

+If you would like to put the new release on the internet,
+and you have `aws` and a set of ssh keys configured,
+then you can tell Grunt to upload the files with the following two commands:

+    grunt upload-index
+    grunt upload-release

 ## Linux
 ### Prerequisites